Bilal4110/ImgSteg/README.md

    Message to encode: This is a test
    ```

 2. After supplying the required information and pressing enter.
 The message will then be encoded into the previously supplied image.
 Once this process has taken place, the newly encoded image will be saved with the suffix _encoding.png (as seen below).
-The program will then quit enabling the image to properly save.
+The program will then quit, enabling the image to properly save.

    ```
    Select Option: 1